Reptudn/Born2BeRoot/Everything Combined.md

 | TYPE | Typ z.B. disk fuer Festplatte|
 | MOUNTPOINTS | Punkt, wo das Geraet eingebunden ist|# General Informations
 ## Why Debian?
-Easier to install and to configure
+Easier to install and to configure, more user friendly
-## Difference between Debian and CentOS
+## Difference between Debian and Rocky
 - Debian easier to update that CentOS
 - Debian is more user-friendly + supports many libraries, filesystems and architectures
 - Debian allows 32bit
 - Debian is built on Ubuntu and focuses on stability
+- Rocky is built on RHEL which means no frequent updates because RHEL is designed for a longer use without having to update
 - Debian has more stable updates than rocky
 - Debian will be maintained longer than Rocky (rocky until 2029)
 - Debian supports more desktop systems like plasma ode gnome